wbamberg/idl-reference/docs/nsIBrowserSearchService.md

 immediately, if initialization has already been completed by some previous
 call to this method.
 The callback is always invoked asynchronously.

-@param aObserver An optional object observing the end of initialization.

 #### Parameters ####